dotink/sage/docs/classes/Dotink/Sage/Generator.md

 ##### Details

-If the document collection is sorted by type then.
+If the document collection is sorted by type then then the various documents will still be in separate directories per namespace, however, they will be rooted based on the type of structure.
+So, for example:

+`/classes/Dotink/Sage/Generator.md`

+Which without sorting by type would normally be in:

+`/Dotink/Sage/Generator.md`

 ###### Parameters